 - Contract your back muscles and push through your heels to begin lifting the barbell or dumbbells.

-- The arms should remain straight throughout the range of motion and the shoulders low to avoid unnecessary tension.
+- Arms should remain straight throughout the range of motion and shoulders should be kept low to avoid unnecessary tension.

 - Remember to exhale during this phase of effort.